denoiSplit: a method for joint microscopy image splitting and unsupervised denoising: Our Approach

 In this work, we employ an altered Hierarchical VAE (\HVAE) network architecture. \HVAEs were originally described in~\cite{Sonderby2016-lq} and later adapted for image denoising in~\cite{Prakash2021-dz} and for image splitting in~\cite{Ashesh2023-wtf}.
 In general terms, \HVAEs learn a hierarchical latent space, with the lowest hierarchy level encoding detailed pixel-level structure, while higher hierarchy levels capture increasingly larger scale structures in the training data.

-For \denoiSplit, we modify the \HVAE architecture to not any longer being used as an autoencoder.
-Instead, our outputs are the two unmixed channel images $(\hat{c}_1,\hat{c}_2)$, motivating us to call the resulting architecture a Variational Splitting Encoder-Decoder (VSE) Network.
+For \denoiSplit, we modify the \HVAE architecture so that it no longer remains an autoencoder.
+Instead, our outputs are the two unmixed channel images $(\hat{c}_1,\hat{c}_2)$, motivating us to call the resulting architecture a Variational Splitting Encoder-Decoder (VSE) Network (see~\cref{fig:teaser}).

 Our objective is to maximize the likelihood over the noisy two channel dataset we train on, \ie, finding decoder parameters $\decparams$ such that